Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Details of Experiments

 \paragraph{Label Distribution:}

 All the corpora have a uniform distribution over answer labels, i.e., over ``proved'', ``disproved'', and ``unknown''.

-\paragraph{Arguments:} ``Implication'' arguments are shown in \cref{appendix:argument:implication}.
+\paragraph{Deduction Rules:} ``Implication'' deduction rules are shown in \cref{appendix:argument:implication}.
 Complicated formula versions such as $F_1(a) \land F_2(a) \rightarrow G(b)$ are also used.
 For ``critical thinking'', we used the ones listed in Figure 1 in \citet{betz-etal-2021-critical}.
 For ``axioms'', we used the axioms of first-order predicate logic shown in \cref{appendix:argument:axioms}.

 \paragraph{Linguistic Diversity:} First, we detail the linguistic diversity of RuleTaker corpora.
 RT is classified into ``less'' since it uses only few templates for each logical statement.
 RT.PR is classified into ``more'' since it includes various paraphrases of logical statements collected from human annotators.
 RT.BE is classified into ``more'' since it is completely human-made and includes various paraphrases.